-As per regulation 26 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, Mr. Ajay Arjit Singh is not a Chairman of Audit Committee/ Stakeholders Relationship & Share Transfer Committee.
+As per regulation 26 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, Mr. Punit Beriwala is a Chairman and Member of Audit Committee of High Class Projects Limited and neither a Chairman of Stakeholders Relationship & Share Transfer Committee.
+However, Mr. Punit Beriwala is a member of Audit Committee/ Stakeholders Relationship & Share Transfer Committee of the Company.